gomezbl/redentities/README.md

 ## Design intention

-The intention design behind Red Entities is to keep data in data repositories (databases) with minimal design and no relations between entities, avoiding any complex sql syntax typing.
+The intention design behind Red Entities is to keep data in data repositories (databases) with minimal design and no relations between entities, avoiding complex sql syntax typing in production code.

 Minimal design in data repositories: Yes, is a principle to afford big projects with models which change constantly.
-Just use repositories as... a way to store an retrieve data.
+Just use repositories as... a way to store, modify an retrieve data.

 That's the reason that Red Entities doesn't support joins... (currently).

-Is some kind of analytics should be performed over data, then these data should be placed in a way to *allow* data analysis, but production data should be placed in a simple storage: fast to insert and fast to retrieve.
+Is some kind of analytics should be performed over data, then these data should be placed in a way to *allow* data analysis, but production data should be placed in a simple storage as posible: fast to insert and fast to retrieve.

 This project is part of Mantra Framework, which uses fully Red Entities as its ORM layer to build its components.

 ## Documentation
----
 - [Defining schemas](docs/schemas.md)
 - [Types supported](docs/types.md)
 - [Creating schemas](docs/schemascreation.md)